 As Jen says, “We’ve all gone through stuff and we should not feel sorry for ourselves, but use it to fuel us and inspire us to create the things and the life that we want to create.”

-Watch the full Homegirl Talk interview for more insights from Jen Proctor and how she has turned her struggle into success.
+Watch the full Homegirl Talk interview with Jen Proctor to discover the tools she used to turn her struggle into success.

 If you or someone you know needs help, please call the National Suicide Prevention Lifeline at 1-800-273-8255.
 Available 24 hours everyday.